CURRENT GRAD STUDENTS

 Allison’s ResearchGate Profile

 Alli completed her PhD in 2018 in the Patricelli Lab through the Animal Behavior Graduate Group.
 Alli received her bachelor’s degree in Biology at Ursinus College (Collegeville, PA) in 2010 and her master’s degree in Ecology and Evolutionary Biology at the University of Michigan in 2013.
 At the University of Michigan, she worked with Dr. Elizabeth Tibbetts on animal behavior and communication, specifically studying intraspecific variation in individual face recognition in Polistes fuscatus paper wasps.
 Alli joined the Patricelli lab in the Fall of 2013, where she studied the effects of anthropogenic noise on behavior in tree swallows (Tachycineta bicolor).
 Specifically, Alli used experimental playbacks of traffic noise to study potential alterations in parental behavior and their impacts on parent and offspring quality in areas of increased noise.
 During her time in the Patricelli Lab, Alli was awarded the UC Davis Outstanding Graduate Student Teacher Award, the College of Biological Sciences Dean’s Mentorship Award for Undergraduate Research, a Professors for the Future (PFTF) fellowship, and a fellowship from the ARCS Foundation (2016, 2017).
-Alli is beginning a Rose Postdoctoral Fellowship at the Cornell Lab of Ornithology in Fall 2018.
+After graduation, Alli was a Rose Postdoctoral Fellow at the Cornell Lab of Ornithology from 2018-2020.
+Alli is now a Lecturer and Academic Coordinator at the Odom School of Ecology at the University of Georgia.

 Allison’s Publications: https://ainjaian.wordpress.com/publications/